Delsin-Yu/GDViews.FreeTabView/README.md

 ### `FreeTabView / TabView`

-The C# type that controls a group of associated `TabViewItem` and handles the tab view behavior, it provides common functionality such as switching `ViewItems` from code or `Tabs` similar to a `TabContainer`, as well as passing `showing/hiding` events to `ViewItems`.
+The C# type that controls a group of associated `TabViewItem` and handles the tab view behavior; it provides common functionality such as switching `ViewItems` from code or `Tabs` similar to a `TabContainer`, as well as passing `showing/hiding` events to `ViewItems`.

 ### `FreeTabViewItem / TabViewItem`